How do I register for the Program?

 Can I choose my mentor/mentee?

 No. Matching is conducted by the Mentoring Coordinator.
 It is a confidential, thorough process using specific criteria (as described above).
-Mentors and mentees are encourage to be open-minded and flexible to matches, as strength of match is based on the mentee/mentor pool available for that cohort and information provided on profiles.
+Mentors and mentees are encouraged to be open-minded and flexible to matches, as strength of match is based on the mentee/mentor pool available for that cohort and information provided on profiles.

 What if I'm not happy with my match?